casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 Currently, the selected configuration will be replicated across all enabled tiles.
-Meaning, that for right now, different ADCs within a tile can be configured differently to the extent that they meet the same required AXI4 stream clock requirment, but that same behavior will be applied to all tiles equally.
+Meaning, that for right now, different ADCs within a tile can be configured differently to the extent that they meet the same required AXI4 stream clock requirement, but that same behavior will be applied to all tiles equally.

 The ``Enable ADC`` checkbox enables the corresponding ADC.
 Under "Data Settings",